Standard C++ Modules

 $ clang++ -shared M.o -o libM.so

-Note that we need to compile the module unit into a dynamic library so that the clang-repl can load the object files of the module units.
+Note that the module unit needs to be compiled as a dynamic library so that clang-repl can load the object files of the module units.
+Then it is possible to import module M in clang-repl.

 $ clang-repl -Xcc=-std=c++20 -Xcc=-fprebuilt-module-path=.